 Trial highlights: Harrowing footage, focus on Trump's words

-Trump ImpeachmentIn this image from video, security video is shown to senators as House impeachment manager Rep. Eric Swalwell, D-Calif., speaks during the second impeachment trial of former President Donald Trump in the Senate at the U.S. Capitol in Washington, Wednesday, Feb.
+Trump ImpeachmentThis image from video shows one of many slides presented by Democrats prosecuting the impeachment of former President Donald Trump in the Senate at the U.S. Capitol in Washington, Wednesday, Feb.
 10, 2021.
+The video, which showed Trump's supporters chanting "Fight for Trump!" after they stormed into the U.S. Capitol on Jan.
+6, was used by prosecutors as they sought to connect the mob with Trump and make the case that the president had incited them to insurrection.
 (Senate Television via AP)

 - Oops!Something went wrong.Please try again later.